linera-io/linera-protocol/design/validator.md

   its account and may have *remote effects* on other accounts.
   -->
-  Invariant: when executing a set of (valid) operations, remote effects can be shuffled without affecting the final result.
+  Invariant: when executing a set of (valid) operations, remote effects can be shuffled/delayed without affecting the final result.

 * Sequence number: counter associated to the successive operations processed by an account --> Invariant: there is at most one certified operation per UID and per sequence number

 -------
 TODO:
-* specify all the admissible orderings for local/remote effects (causality dependencies with account creation)
+* specify all the admissible orderings for local/remote effects --> Some local operations may depend on remote effects (e.g. account creation)
 * current client is probably incomplete w.r.t confirmation of creation operations
 -------